-Educator Wayne Hunt, FSEGD delivery of his curriculum on teaching 3D to 2D students was lauded roundly, as were graduate students Sabrill Holcomb, University of Minnesota, who presented her thesis on the Green Book as a wayfinding document.
+Educator Wayne Hunt, FSEGD delivery of his curriculum on teaching 3D to 2D students was lauded roundly.
 Yeohyun Ahn, University of Wisconsin Madison, shared typographic self-portraits as a response to invisibility as a woman of color and as an immigrant, and Sara Mitschke, a graduate student at Texas State University, addressed park system wayfinding and user-centric design.

-James March, Sheridan College, considered multi-sensory experiences in the design of space, and Karen Watkins took us through immersive exhibition design based on a study abroad experience.
+James March, Sheridan College, considered multi-sensory experiences in the design of space, and Karen Watkins, West Chester University of Pennsylvania took us through immersive exhibition design based on a study abroad experience.
 Other topics included alternative approaches to design research, space design for children with incarcerated mothers, social design, and design that moves beyond the screen.